breitburg/domine/README.md

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your feature or bug fix: `git checkout -b my-branch`.
 3. Make the necessary changes and additions.
-4. Run the tests to ensure they pass: `dart test`.
-5. Commit your changes: `git commit -m "Add feature or bug fix"`.
+4. Commit your changes: `git commit -m "Add feature or bug fix"`.
-6. Push to your branch: `git push origin my-branch`.
+5. Push to your branch: `git push origin my-branch`.
-7. Open a pull request on the main repository.
+6. Open a pull request on the main repository.

 Please ensure that your contributions align with the project's coding style and guidelines.
 Your involvement helps improve Domine for everyone.